akshaysin/do_face_extraction/Face_Scrapper_1st_Feedback.md

 <!-- TODO: Please be sure to remove any comments from the code.
 If you feel that a comment is needed, that might be a sign that you should add more context into your explanations for the code.
 AS : Done
 -->
-The `cv2.imread` function takes the input image (passed as an argument to the script) and converts it to an openCV object.
-Next we use OpenCV's `cvtColor` function to convert the input color image object to an gray scale object.

 Now that you've added the code to load an image, you will add the code that detects faces in the specified image:
 <!-- TODO: I added this sentence here to give the reader a short explanation of what this code does, and moved your more in depth explanations below the code.
 Does that look OK to you?
 AS : Absolutely..